rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Richet, O., *Holmes, R.*, Chittleborough, J., Spillman, C. and Smith, G.: What makes a good tide prediction?
+Application to the Australian coastline, Submitted to **Journal of Geophysical Research - Oceans**.

 * *Holmes, R.*, Richet, O., Hague, B., Smith, G. and Spillman, C.: Seasonal outlooks for coastal high tide flooding.
 Submitted to **Natural Hazards**.

 * *Holmes, R.*, Smith, G. and Spillman, C.: Seasonal sea level forecasts for the Australian coast.
 Submitted to **Journal of Southern Hemisphere Earth System Science**.